National parks, nature reserve, Emilia Romagna

 The landscape of Emilia Romagna

 National parks and nature reserves in a land dotted with mountains and hills.
 As well as rivers, lagoons, and the sea.
 Emilia Romagna landscape is a region that forms a sort of bridge between the Po valley and the Mediterranean sea of Italy.
 A region in the northeast of the country whose landscape reveals a mosaic of extraordinary variety.
-From the fascinating alpine ridges to the vast flatness of the Po delta, one of the national parks.
+From the fascinating Apennine mountains ridges to the vast flatness of the Po delta, one of the national parks.
 As well as from the hills where they made the king of the cheeses to the beaches of the great summer crowds.
 The ambition is to get out of stereotypes and to find the most authentic aspects and the deep roots of life.
 As well as the richness of the history and the traditions.
 In conclusion, the “biodiversity” of our landscapes.

 Places of tradition